 In 1993, the Department of Forestry and Wildlife (DOFAW), asked Dr Jeff McDevitt and Grant Miller to build trails for mountain biking.
 The mountain bikers put in 6 miles of trails with hand tools over the next several years.
 Separate trails had been planned for hiking but never got built so the mountain bike trails became multiuse.

-The trails have been maintained since then by the two original trail builders from the nonprofit WEST HAWAII TRAILS, with assistance from DLNR in controlling invasive plants since 2017.
+The trails have been maintained for the past 32 years by the two original trail builders from the nonprofit WEST HAWAII TRAILS, with assistance from DLNR in controlling invasive plants since 2017.
 They set up a volunteer trail maintenance workday on the first Saturday of every month, meeting 9 to 11 AM at the trailhead at end of Makahi St.